Who We Are

 (Treasurer)

 Esther Mijers is a historian of early modern Scotland and the wider world.
-She is especially interested in the relation with the Dutch Republic and all its aspects, including Atlantic and Caribbean connections, before Darien.
+She is especially interested in the relation with the Dutch Republic and all its aspects, including the Atlantic and Caribbean connections, before Darien.

 Morvern French